-If we take a look back 10 years ago, delivery drivers were often given a small number of packages they could cruise around the city delivering to people who were amazed that home delivery from online ordering was even a thing!
-Now, customers demand same-day or next-day delivery, they want to know where their package is at all times on the journey, and delivery drivers can now start the day with over 100 packages in their vehicles.
+If we take a look back 10 years ago, delivery drivers were often given a small number of packages they could cruise around the city delivering to people who were amazed that home delivery was even a thing!
+Now, many customers demand same-day or next-day delivery and they want to know where their package is at all times on the journey.
+Delivery drivers can now start the day with over 100 packages in their vehicles!

-Also at this time drivers would have had a paper list of addresses and a map whereas now they have mobile apps that organizes their route and updates customers with a live estimated time of arrival (ETA) of their package.
-Intelligent package delivery apps take into account all sorts of variables such as, how big the vehicle is, what are the limits of his delivery territory are, if the driver has certain skills that are appropriate for certain deliveries, and so on.
+At this time, drivers would have had a paper list of addresses and a map whereas now they have mobile apps that organizes their route and updates customers with a live estimated time of arrival (ETA) of their package.
+Intelligent package delivery apps take into account all sorts of variables such as, how big the vehicle is, what the limits of his delivery territory are, if the driver has certain skills that are appropriate for certain deliveries, and so on.

-The app organizes, navigates and feeds information back and forth between the driver and the central dispatcher.
+The delivery app organizes, navigates, and feeds information back and forth between the driver and the central dispatcher.
 Dispatch notes are attached to each stop to help increase delivery efficiency.
-Driver notes are taken at each stop to update the record and help with the next time a delivery will be made to that address.
+Driver notes are taken at each stop to update the record and help with the next time a driver needs to deliver packages to that address.

-In this article we look at how package delivery apps are essential for modern delivery operations and we take a look at a few of the best apps in the last mile delivery space:
+In this article, we look at how package delivery apps are essential for modern delivery operations and we take a look at a few of the best delivery apps in the last mile delivery space: